| .github/workflows | ||

 Configuration

-Rather than specify the bundle path in every call of the javascript!
+Rather than specify the bundle path in every call of the javascript! macro, you can specify a

-configuration file.
+bundle_path in the esbuild-bundle.json configuration file.
 This file is expected to be found

-file for your crate; that is to say, the macro looks for the
+adjacent to the Cargo.toml file for your crate; that is to say, the macro looks for the

-configuration file under $CARGO_MANIFEST_DIR/esbuild-bundle.json
+configuration file under $CARGO_MANIFEST_DIR/esbuild-bundle.json.

-In the above example, where bundles are written to the bundles
+In the above example, where bundles are written to the bundles directory, this can be configured

 as follows: